 There are three types of career services: basic, individualized, and follow-up.
 There is no sequence requirement for basic and individualized services which can be provided in any order to provide flexibility in targeting services to the needs of the customer.
 Follow-up, however, can only be provided after program exit.
-Section 4 of TEGL 19-16 identifies the services that fall under the basic, individualized and follow-up services for WIOA adults and dislocated workers.
+Section 4 of TEGL 19-16 identifies the services that fall under the basic, individualized and follow-up services for individuals enrolled in the WIOA Title I Adult and Dislocated Worker programs.